MartinGeisse/grumpyrest/doc/howto-quick-start.md

     implementation 'name.martingeisse:grumpyrest:0.9'
     ```

-## Using the pre-built Jetty Launcher
+## Using the Jetty Launcher from the Demo

-The `name.martingeisse:grumpyrest-jetty-launcher:...` package contains a helper class to get an API server up and
+The demo contains a `GrumpyrestJettyLauncher` class that can be used to get an API server up and running with minimal
-running with minimal code.
-This package gets built and locally published together with the main grumpyrest package when
-using the above commands.
-You'll have to add it as a separate dependency in Maven or Gradle.
+code.
+You'll have to copy that class over to your project.
 It can be used like this:

 ```
 public class GreetingMain {